MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/configure-interactive-experience-dashboards.md

  Some charts, such as bar charts or pie charts, render showing the data stored in the system.
 The doughnut charts and tag charts load as static images and don’t show the preview of the actual data.

 > [!NOTE]
->  The charts configured for the visual filters can use the fields of the **Filter** table as well as related tables.
-When you use charts based on related table fields, the customer service representatives can filter charts using these related table fields.
-The fields that are based on the related table usually have the following format in the chart configuration window: “field name (entity name)”, such as the **Modified By (Delegate)** field.
-To create multi-entity charts, you must add  fields of a related table to any of the views, and then use these fields while creating charts.
+>  The charts configured for the visual filters can use the columns of the **Filter** table as well as related tables.
+When you use charts based on related table columns, the customer service representatives can filter charts using these related table columns.
+The columns that are based on the related table usually have the following format in the chart configuration window: “field name (entity name)”, such as the **Modified By (Delegate)** column.
+To create multi-entity charts, you must add  columns of a related table to any of the views, and then use these columns while creating charts.

  > [!div class="mx-imgBorder"]
  > ![Creating charts for visual filters](media/interactive-dashboard-visual-charts-x-y-axes.PNG "Creating charts for visual filters")